viktor436/Concurrent-Traveling-Salesman-Problem/README.md

 City.java: This class represents a city and contains information about its name, x-coordinate, and y-coordinate.

-TSPParallel.java: This class implements a parallel algorithm to solve the Traveling Salesman Problem.
-It uses the Fork/Join framework to divide the problem into smaller subproblems and solve them concurrently.
+TSPParallel.java: This class implements a parallel algorithm to solve the Traveling Salesman Problem

 index.html: This HTML file is the Thymeleaf template that defines the structure and content of the web page.
 It displays a canvas with a map, allows users to add cities, and shows information about the problem and its solution.

-tsp.js: This JavaScript file contains code that interacts with the HTML canvas element to draw the cities and the shortest route.

 ## Running the Project
 To run the project, follow these steps: